 - Category: Salad

-This delicious slaw recipe features crisp, shredded Brussels sprouts tossed with tangy honey mustard dressing, toasted almonds and dried cherries (or cranberries).
-This is a great gluten-free salad or side dish, perfect for potlucks or holiday meals.
+This delicious slaw recipe features shredded Brussels sprouts tossed with tangy honey mustard dressing, toasted almonds and dried cherries (or cranberries).
+Recipe yields 4 substantial side servings; double if desired.

 - 1 pound Brussels sprouts